Check here often for the latest events, registration, and educational opportunities!

 9:00 a.m. – 2:30 p.m.

 This event is for rostered leaders and congregational lay leaders and will be held Saturday, October 25, at St. Matthew Lutheran Church in York.
 The cost of attendance is $30 and includes materials and lunch.
 Click here to register.
 Space is limited to the first 50 who reserve a place, so do not delay and miss this opportunity.
-Registration closes October 7 at midnight.
+The event is filled to capacity, and registration is closed.

 LARC Day of Dialogue